TrooperLooper/Final_assesment/README.md

 **Live Demo:** [Try the RetroTimer here](https://retro-timer-two.vercel.app)

-A colorful, responsive game timer and statistics app.
-Track your play, view stats, and enjoy a fun, dynamic UI!
+A colorful, responsive "gaming time tracker" and statistics app.
+Where users can create profile and keep track of the time they played each game, view stats, leaderboard and enjoy a fun, handcrafted quality UI!

-A fullstack game session tracker built with retro arcade aesthetics.
-Track playtime, view statistics, and climb the leaderboard.

-**What this is:** A school capstone project where I combined fullstack development, API design, and design thinking to create a functional game tracker with personality.

-**Why I built it:** To practice translating design thinking into code—building something that's not just functional, but enjoyable to use.
+This was a backend school capstone project (Sundsgården Folkhögskola).

+Designed and implemented RESTful APIs with proper HTTP standards.
+Built MongoDB databases with schema design, migrations, and query optimization.
+Implemented secure authentication and data validation using Zod.
+Managed application state across frontend and backend.
+Built global error handling and logging systems.
+Solved algorithmic challenges with efficient code.
+Practiced TDD and wrote unit tests.
+Ensured responsive, more accessible design.
+Collaborated using Git, pull requests, and Agile workflows.
+Used TypeScript across the stack for type safety and reliability.

 ---